AVSystem/developer-zone/docs/Azure_IoT_Integration_Guide/Azure_IoT_DPS_integration/Configuring_Azure_IoT_DPS_integration_extension.md

 # Configure integration

-Azure IoT Hub Device Provisioning Service (DPS) is a helper service for Azure IoT hub that allows registering large numbers of devices without any human intervention.
+Azure IoT Hub Device Provisioning Service (DPS) is a helper service for Azure IoT Hub that allows registering large numbers of devices without any human intervention.
 Azure DPS ensures high availability by providing load balancing across multiple hubs and supporting reprovisioning based on a change in the device.
 For more information about Azure DPS, refer to the [official documentation](https://docs.microsoft.com/en-us/azure/iot-dps/about-iot-dps).

-To enable communication and data flow between Azure DPS and Coiote DM platform, you first need to integrate them using the dedicated extension module in Coiote DM.
+To enable communication and data flow between Azure DPS and the Coiote DM platform, you first need to integrate them using the dedicated extension module in Coiote DM.
 Follow the instruction below to learn how to do it.

 ## Prerequisites